orchetect/TimecodeKit/README.md

 ## Documentation

 See the [online documentation](https://orchetect.github.io/TimecodeKit) for library usage, getting started info, and 1.x → 2.x migration guide.

+Also check out the [Examples](Examples) folder for sample code to see TimecodeKit in action.

 ## References